AceStructor/windows_java/README.md

 # Ansible Role: windows_java

-Ansible role to upgrade JRE/JDK to latest version.
+Ansible role to upgrade JRE/JDK to version 8 Update 221.
 Tasks in this role will do the following.

 1. Log information about existing versions of Java (jre/jdk) under C:\JavaPreviousVersions.txt
 2. Uninstall all existing versions of Java (jre/jdk) from the target machine